ACTIVIST | CONSULTANT | SPEAKER

 2009 GQ Australia Man of the Year - Social Force

-To date, 6 million fundraisers and 18 million donors have joined the Movember movement, that together have raised over $900 million.
+To date, 6 million fundraisers and 18 million donors have joined the Movember movement, that together have raised over $1 Billion.
 Movember has funded 1,200 men’s health programs in 21 countries, achieving significant breakthroughs in the way prostate and testicular cancer is diagnosed and treated.
 This will lead us to a time when we have effectively cured these cancers and the side effects of treatment are minimized.

 Movember is also focused on male suicide, the biggest killer of men aged 20-39 eclipsing road deaths, deaths from all cancers and heart disease.
 Turning this health crisis around is one of Adam’s ongoing passions by inspiring men to talk about the big issues going on in their life, to stay connected with friends and to seek help when it’s needed.